approvals/ApprovalTests.Java/README.md

 ## How to get it
 It's on Maven Central, search for 'approvaltests'.

+### Maven
 If you're using Maven, add this to your pom file:

 ``` xml
 <dependency>